 The routes ancient traders took along the Silk Road were hostile and claimed the lives of more than one pioneer.

-Either choosing to cross the Taklimakan desert, known at the time under the name of “Land of Death”, or passing through the Himalayas, travelers constantly faced the risk of not arriving to destination or not being able to go back home.
+Either choosing to cross the Taklimakan desert, known at the time under the name of “Land of Death”, or passing through the Himalayas, travelers constantly faced the risk of not arriving at their destination or not being able to go back home.

-If travelers and traders were not to pass through the Taklimakan desert, they could choose among other options, but truth be said, they were as bad as the first one: on the north east there is the Gobi desert, almost as tough as the Taklimakan, while on the south there are the Himalayas, Karakorum and Kunlun mountainous chains, that still today are a barrier between China and the sub-continent.
+If travelers and traders were not to pass through the Taklimakan desert, they could choose among other options, but the truth is said, they were as bad as the first one: on the northeast, there is the Gobi desert, almost as tough as the Taklimakan, while on the south there are the Himalayas, Karakorum and Kunlun mountainous chains, that still today are a barrier between China and the sub-continent.

 The Chinese traded silk for medicines, perfumes, precious stones and apparently slaves.
 When the secret of the silk was not Chinese exclusivity anymore, the trade along the legendary silk route started its decline.